MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

 #### Receive the bot token

 The response with the token is sent through an invoke activity with the same schema as other invoke activities that the bots receive today.
-The only difference is the invoke name, **sign-in/tokenExchange** and the **value** field, which contains the **Id** (a string) of the initial request to get the token and the **token** field (a string value including the token).
+The only difference is the invoke name, **sign-in/tokenExchange** and the **value** field, which contains the **Id**, a string of the initial request to get the token and the **token** field, a string value including the token.

 >[!NOTE]
 > You might receive multiple responses for a given request if the user has multiple active endpoints.
-It is up to you to deduplicate the responses with the token.
+You must deduplicate the responses with the token.

 ##### C# code to handle the invoke activity